RichardMoot/DeepGrail/README.md

 ```
 super.py --input input.txt --output super.txt --model=modelfile --beta 0.01
 ```
 The input and output files can be specified using the `--input` and `--output` options (they default to `input.txt` and `super.txt` if not explicitly specified).
 The model file contains the filename of the tagger model to be loaded.
 Finally, the `beta` parameter specifies the number of formulas to output for each word as a function of the probability assigned to the most likely formula.
-For example, a beta value of 0.01 and most likely assignment of 0.9 means all formula with probability over 0.009 will be output.
+For example, a beta value of 0.01 and most likely assignment of 0.9 means all formulas with probability over 0.009 will be output.

 ## Training your own models

 To train your own models, you need the training data stored in the `TLGbank` directory.
-Each file `sentXXXXXX.npz` contains sentence number XXXXXX, and sentence should be numbered from 0 to the value of `treebank_sentences` minus 1.
+Each file `sentXXXXXX.npz` contains sentence number XXXXXX, and sentences should be numbered from 0 to the value of `treebank_sentences` minus 1.

 Traning is done using the following command.
 ```